Growing Zones: 5-10 outdoors(hardy down to -10℉)

 Tall and Strong Palm

-As the Needle Palm matures it can reach heights of up to 12 feet tall and 12 feet wide.
-Full grown, these palms are a rarity and extremely desirable.
+Full-grown, these palms are a rarity and extremely desirable.
 It's quite impressive when planted as your front yard centerpiece.
 Watch it grow to great heights, or bring it indoors.
 As a household plant, this palm acts as a natural humidifier and also detoxifies the air.
 This species is great for eliminating carbon monoxide and restoring freshness to the indoor air.

 Known for its cold hardiness, The Needle Palm can withstand temperatures down to -10 degrees.
 This means that most of America can grow this tropical beauty outdoors and create a year-round island-living ambiance.

 The Needle Palm is content in both sun and shade.
-This species prefers moist, well drained soil and requires minimal fertilizer.
+This species prefers moist, well-drained soil and requires minimal fertilizer.
 As an added benefit, it's naturally pest and disease resistant, so it does not require harmful chemical sprays.

 It is not easy to find Needle Palm in your local garden shop, but we've got a number of first-grade specimens available that we've reserved from our grower.
 Order yours today before we're sold out for the season.